Are you considering a career in either property or community association management?

 First, make sure you research your local legal requirements.
 In the United States, the necessities vary from state to state, so you must know your state’s demands.

 Second, obtain an education.
-Receiving either a degree in real estate management or a certification communicates to residential companies that you possess the expertise needed to sell and manage their properties.
+A degree in real estate management or a certification communicates to residential companies that you possess the expertise needed to sell and manage their properties.

 Community Association Management